lynk-design/lynk/docs/components/dropdown.md

 Dropdowns consist of a trigger and a panel.
 By default, activating the trigger will expose the panel and interacting outside of the panel will close it.

 Dropdowns are designed to work well with [menus](/components/menu) to provide a list of options the user can select from.
-However, dropdowns can also be used in lower-level applications (e.g. [color picker](/components/color-picker) and [select](/components/select)).
+However, dropdowns can also be used in lower-level applications (e.g. [select](/components/select)).
 The API gives you complete control over showing, hiding, and positioning the panel.

 ```html preview
 <lynk-dropdown>